 Derek: [32:48] That was Enoch Hale, Director of Teacher and Learning Excellence of Virginia Commonwealth University.
-Enoch mentioned several fascinating technologies.
+Enoch mentioned several really fascinating technologies.

 [32:54] In the show‑notes, you’ll find some links to those technologies as well as more information about Enoch and his work at VCU.
-You can find our show‑notes in our website, leadinglinespod.com.
+You can find those show‑notes in our website, leadinglinespod.com.
 We welcome your comments and questions there, and on Twitter where out handle is @leadinglinespod.

-[33:18] Leading Lines is produced by the Center for Teaching, the Vanderbilt Institute for Digital Learning, the Office of Scholarly Communications, and the Associate Provost for Digital Learning.
+[33:18] Leading Lines is produced by the Center for Teaching, the Vanderbilt Institute for Digital Learning, the Office of Scholarly Communications and the Associate Provost for Digital Learning.

 [33:26] This episode was edited by Rhett McDaniel.
 Look for new episodes the first and third Monday of each month.